Phoxinus septimaniae: Taxonomy

 Phoxinus septimaniae was first formally described in 2007 by the Swiss ichthyologist Maurice Kottelat, with its type locality given as the River Agly at a bridge downstream of Latour-de-France at 42°46'09"N, 2°39'39"E, in the Départment of Pyrénées-Orientales in France.
 Kottelat was studying the variation in populations of what were thought to be "common minnows", Phoxinus phoxinus sensu lato, and discovered that what had been thought to be a single widespread Palearctic species was, in fact, a species complex.
 This species is classified within the genus Phoxinus, the Eurasian minnows, within the monotypic subfamily Phoxininae of the family Leuciscidae.

 Etymology

 Phoxinus septimaniae belongs to the genus Phoxinus.
 This name is derived from the Greek phoxinos, meaning "small fishes".
 In 1553, Pierre Belon used it to refer to the fishes known as minnows in English, and Carl Linnaeus used it as the specific name of a fish in 1758, which Constantine Samuel Rafinesque applied tautologically to the genus of minnows in 1820, its only species being Phoxinus phoxinus.
-The specific name, septimaniae, refers to the Septimania, a region of the Roman province of Gallia Narbonensis which roughy corresponds to the modern Languedoc-Roussillon region in which this minnow is found.
+The specific name, septimaniae, refers to the Septimania, a region of the Roman province of Gallia Narbonensis which roughly corresponds to the modern Languedoc-Roussillon region in which this minnow is found.